 What Makes Old Naples Stand Out

-Exceptional architecture which has something for every taste.
-With historic beach cottages dating back to the early 1900’s, quaint condos, to the very best in local designed homes.
+- Exceptional architecture has something for every taste.
+With historic beach cottages dating back to the early 1900s, quaint condos, to the very best in locally designed homes.

 - Easily Walkable.
 Unlike some neighborhoods that seem to sprawl on forever, Old Naples is a fairly compact neighborhood that is easy to get around on foot or bicycle.
 In just a few minutes, you can stroll to the beach, walk to the downtown Naples action or pick up a game of tennis at the Arthur L. Allen Tennis Center.
 You will never be far from the amenities you need.